 Pierniczki are gingerbread cookies baked according to traditional Polish recipes.
 These treats are especially popular for Christmas and St. Nicholas Day.

 Interestingly, Toruń, a city in northern Poland where Nicholas Copernicus was born, claims to be a place that gave birth to gingerbread.
 While this statement is arguable, you can’t help but buy pierniczki as an ideal traditional gift to bring home from Poland.

 READ MORE: Recipes Around the World: Vegan Lebkuchen

 5. Polish Nesting Dolls

 Some traditional gifts from Poland have twins in different countries.
 Polish nesting dolls don’t differ drastically from Russian matryoshka dolls.
 Nevertheless, it doesn’t stop these wooden beauties in colorful national clothes from becoming the most popular souvenirs to buy in Poland.

 After the nesting dolls, keepsake and memory boxes are second popular Polish traditional gifts made out of wood.
 The decorative boxes are both beautiful and functional.
 They say box making has a long history in Poland that takes its beginning in the Tatra Mountains.

 7. Coffee Table Books

-Any book enthusiast like me can’t find better traditional gifts from Poland than the coffee table books showcasing their home country.
+Any book enthusiast can’t find a better traditional gift than coffee table books that showcase landscapes and cities, Polish traditions and cuisine.
 Apart from aesthetic part of these souvenirs, they do a great job of introducing Poland to their new owners and their friends.